paulononaka/mobcli/README.md

 ## Building and running tests

 After checking out the repo, run `bundle install` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then execute `rake spec` to run the tests.

 ## Questions?